Showing posts with label pelham. Show all posts

 Ray Charles Plaza

-We ate lunch at Riverfront Bar-B-Q 105 Broad Avenue, just across the street from the park.
+We ate lunch at Riverfront Bar-B-, Q 105 Broad Avenue, just across the street from the park.

-We each ordered a barbecue sandwich, we spent $38.50.
+We each ordered a barbecue sandwich, and we spent $38.50.

-I also bought tickets for Boo at the zoo for that night the cost for six tickets was $19.25.
+I also bought tickets for Boo at the Zoo for that night.
+The cost for six tickets was $19.25.

 Chewhaw Wild Animal Park Zoo